 Avg. retention rate, churn rate, CAC, and CLV

-Previously we shared a formula for how to calculate a membership customer lifetime value if lifespan, retention rate, CAC data are in place.
+Previously we shared a formula for how to calculate a membership customer lifetime value if lifespan, retention rate, and CAC data are in place.
 For more details, please check out this article.

 We can reverse to calculate the CAC and gross profit per user.
 It’s because we know a membership plan avg. retention rate and users by month over a lifespan period from this cohort analysis table.